If you have decided to dissolve your LLC in Connecticut, the process is relatively simple as long as you comply with statutory requirements.

 Here are the steps to dissolve an LLC in Connecticut:

-Connecticut LLC operating agreement outlines the provisions about the dissolution process.
+Connecticut LLC's operating agreement outlines the provisions about the voting procedures during the dissolution process.
 It is important to follow these provisions to the letter.

-If your operating agreement does not contain information about dissolution, then you will need to follow the Connecticut Limited Liability Company Act.
+If your operating agreement does not contain information about dissolution and voting, then you will need to follow the Connecticut Limited Liability Company Act.

-The Connecticut LLC operating agreement requires a dissolution meeting to be held where members decide and vote on closing the business.
+Our Connecticut LLC operating agreement required a dissolution meeting where all members decided and voted on closing the business.

 The Connecticut Department of Revenue Services doesn't require Connecticut LLCs to obtain tax clearance before the dissolution.